How many Bugattis are in the World – Exploring the Elite Club of Hypercar Owners

-The Veyron and Chiron are the two best hypercars that are mass-produced, followed by a few limited edition models like the Divo and Centodieci, and some one-offs like Bugatti La Voiture Noire and Bugatti Vision Gran Turismo.
-A few models like Bolides and Mistrals are under construction.
+The Veyron and Chiron are the two most beautiful mass-produced hypercars, with a few limited-editions like Divo and Centodieci, and some unique hypercars, such as Bugatti La Voiture Noire and Bugatti Vision Gran Turismo.
+A few models such as Bolides and Mistrals are still being constructed.

 Which Cars did Ettore Bugatti Design before and after Establishing his own Brand?

-Bugatti brand is the brainchild of Ettore Bugatti, a legendary Italian-born engineer famous for revolutionary car designs.
-Before establishing the brand in 1909, he designed various cars for different companies like De Dietrich (between 1902 and 1904), Hermes-Simplex (1904-1906), and Deutz AG (1909).
+Bugatti brand is a creation of Ettore Bugatti, a renowned Italian-born engineer who was also a revolutionary in the car designs.
+Prior to his founding of the brand in 1909, he designed cars in several companies, including De Dietrich (1902-1904), Hermes-Simplex (1904-1906) and Deutz AG (1909).

-A few of the famous old Bugatti cars designed during his job for these manufacturers include:
+A few of the well known old Bugatti cars designed during his employment by these manufacturers include:

 Ettore Bugatti’s inaugural creation for his personal label, “Bugatti,” emerged as the Type 13 – an elegant automobile housing a significantly smaller 1.4-liter, four-cylinder engine, achieving speeds surpassing 150 kph (94 mph).